sophielansweeper/embedded-workflow-builder-docs/docs/building.md

 ## Passing data between steps

 As your %WORKFLOW% runs, each step generates a [step result](#step-results).
-The results of one step can be fed into subsequent steps through [step inputs](#step-inputs)
+The results of one step can be fed into subsequent steps through [step inputs](#step-inputs).

 ### Step results